liampshaw/pangraph_annotations/README.md

 ### Possible reasons for fragmentation

-In fact, the gene we investigated above `gene-BU34_30355` is a 23S ribosomal RNA gene. *E. coli* has [seven copies](https://www.pnas.org/doi/10.1073/pnas.96.5.1971#:~:text=Each%20of%20the%20seven) of the 23S rRNA gene in different genomic locations, each time as part of the *rrn* operon.
+In fact, the gene we investigated above `gene-BU34_30355` is a 23S ribosomal RNA gene. *E. coli* has [seven copies](https://www.pnas.org/doi/10.1073/pnas.96.5.1971#:~:text=Each%20of%20the%20seven) of the *rrn* operon in its genome, each of which contains 5S, 16S and 23S rRNA genes, and may have additional copies of .

 If we now search for all ribosomal RNA genes (rRNA), we see that over half of theme (15/24, 62.5%) are fragmented: